lucafrance/lucafrance.github.io/_posts/2022-09-14-obstacle-is-the-way.md

 This is a simplistic view with a circular logic.
 Failing auditions is because the perspective is wrong, succeeding auditions is because the perspective is right.
-Whatever the perspective at the time of a successful audition is the right one, all the other times is wrong.
+The perspective at the time of a successful audition is the right one, all the other times is wrong.

 No matter which perspective was actually used by Clooney, that could have never been enough.
 He still needed to stick to the auditions when not considered.